pacuna/dckerize/README.md

 # Dckerize

 Supercharged Rails development using Docker and Vagrant

 ## Description

-This gem gives you a good starting point for developing your Rails application using containers managed by Docker inside of a VM managed by Vagrant.
+This gem gives you a good starting point for developing your Rails application using containers managed by Docker inside of a VM managed by Vagrant (video demo at the end of the readme).

 You'll get